Homesapp/Homesapp2/replit.md

 The platform implements extensive pagination and sortable columns across all tabular data, with consistent page reset and clamping logic to ensure a stable user experience during filtering and data updates.
 Mobile responsiveness is a core design principle, featuring SSR-safe auto-switching between card and table views based on device, with a manual override for desktop users.
 Unified filter UX is managed through Popover modals, and performance is optimized using TanStack Query caching strategies and React memoization techniques.
 Enterprise-grade security measures include data encryption at rest (AES-256-GCM), enhanced audit logging, rate limiting, and strict multi-tenant isolation.

-The External Management System includes a comprehensive payment collection system accessible both as a standalone page (/external/payments) and as an integrated tab within the Financial Accounting section (/external/accounting), featuring automated rent collection, payment tracking with visual status indicators, and email reminder functionality for overdue payments.
+The External Management System includes a comprehensive payment collection system accessible as an integrated tab within the Financial Accounting section (/external/accounting), featuring automated rent collection, payment tracking with visual status indicators, and email reminder functionality for overdue payments.

 ## External Dependencies
 *   Google Calendar API